iconincar/isotope-docs/scripting/glossary.md

 A visual object that presents either the full content of a client's surface, or some portion of that surface.
 A view is what you actually see on screen.
 In most cases, a program would have one view containing its entire surface, but in some specialty cases it is possible to have multiple views for a single surface.

+## View Portal

+A view that contains only a portion of a client's surface.
+A special term is warranted for this practice because it is specific to isotope and not a concept that exists on most traditional desktop systems.

 ## Visual

 Any object that has a visual representation in the layout.
 This mostly includes program views, but could also include other visual objects created by scripts such as media players or drawing canvases.
 Each visual has a unique name.